-(b) Auto Repairs -CSSP pays up to a maximum of $1,000 annually for automobile repairs while the CSSP student is participating in in their education or training plan.
+Auto Repairs.
+CSSP pays up to a maximum of $1,000 annually for automobile repairs while the CSSP student is participating in their education or training plan.
 Funds may be used based on the participant's need to cover the costs of unanticipated automobile repairs while in training, to the extent it is necessary for the vehicle to operate or pass inspection.
 CSSP pays only repairs on a vehicle that is registered to and operated by the participant as necessary to participate in their program.
 CSSP requires that a copy of the automobile registration be submitted prior to approval of repairs.
 Other conditions for auto repair assistance include the following: Repair costs must be approved in advance of the actual service.
 The participant is required to provide estimates and evidence of the need for the repair, which has been signed by licensed inspection mechanics, prior to approval being given.
 A licensed shop of the participant's choice may perform the actual repair.
-The participant must request payment or reimbursement for repairs.
+The participant must request payment to their selected licensed shop or reimbursement for payment made for repairs.
+Payments of approved repair costs are made only following submission of an itemized bill.